carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 ]
 ```

-This is because the `~= 0.6` will get the latest release from `0.6.0` to `1.0.0` (not
+This is because the `~= 0.6` will get the latest release which is at least `0.6.0` but
-included), but in this case version 0.7 might break backwards compatibility with 0.6.
+less than`1.0.0`, but in this case version `0.7` might break backwards compatibility
-Note that some unstable projects may also break backwards compatibiliy in their patch
+with `0.6`.
+Note that some unstable projects may also break backwards compatibiliy in
-releases, as the regular rules don't really apply.
-In these cases, it may be better to
-fix even the patch number:
+their patch releases.
+In these cases, it may be better to fix even the patch number:

 ```toml
 dependencies = [